The Next Galaxy Mystery Box Sign Up Now Open!

 Galaxy S25 and S25+: Price and Release Date

 Samsung increased the prices of the Galaxy S24 series in most global markets this year.
 We hope the company doesn’t follow with another price hike for the Galaxy S25 series.
 It might have some reasons to do that — if the RAM boost and other rumored upgrades materialize — but we are still optimistic.
+Even ARM could have a say in Galaxy S25 prices.
 We should get to know about the pricing structure closer to the launch in January.

 For a quick recap, the Galaxy S24’s base variant with 8GB RAM and 128GB storage costs $800 in the US, €900 in Europe, £800 in the UK, and C$1,100 in Canada.
 In Australia and India, Samsung released the base variant with 256GB of storage, priced at A$1,400 and ₹79,999, respectively.
 The 12GB+256GB Galaxy S24+ is priced at $1,000 in the US, €1,150 in Europe, £1,000 in the UK, C$1,400 in Canada, A$1,700 in Australia, and ₹99,999 in India.

 Usually, Samsung opens pre-orders for its new flagships immediately after the launch event.
 It starts shipping pre-orders a few days later, with general sales beginning about two weeks after the launch.
-We expect the same with the Galaxy S25 series.
-The launch date isn’t known yet.
+We expect the same with the upcoming models.
+The release date isn’t known yet, though Samsung has started teasing the Galaxy S25 lineup.
 If history is any indication, the new flagships should go official within the first few weeks of 2025.

 While the official launch is still months away, we at SammyGuru have started taking registrations for our Galaxy Mystery Box program.
 You can sign up here for free to get gifts when you pre-order the phones.
 If you sign up, we will send pre-order links after the launch event.
 Every pre-order made through those links will be eligible for a mystery box containing a case, cleaning kit, and other accessories/goodies.
 Some lucky buyers will also get gift cards and exclusive tickets redeemable against various Galaxy products, including smartphones.